wemat/wemat.github.io/README.md

 Scope: Medium
 Tech: Python with Pytorch, Pandas

-descripition and code coming soon.
+> descripition and code coming soon.

 ## 4. Webapplication - Website and Reservation Tool
 Scope: Large
 Tech: Python, Django, MySQL, Bootstrap, HTML, CSS

 I developed <a href="https://www.tuoretta.ch/">this</a>  Website.
 Users can create an account and make reservations.
-There is a calendar that shows the bookings without the names (public) and with the names for the logged in users.
+I created a calendar widget from scratch that shows the availability for the website visitors and the bookings with the names for the logged in users.

 ## 5. Mars Lander
 Scope: Medium-Large
 Tech: Python

 I love <a href="https://www.codingame.com/start">CodinGame</a>. (find me on CG: wemat) Soon after I begann programming this Site really pushed me to learn more.
 By now I solved two "very hard-", a buch of "hard-" and altogether around 40 puzzles.
+Even though I am not a professional developer it is a lot of fun to implement an algorithm from scratch :)

 One really interesting puzzle is the Mars Lander.
 The goal of this puzzle is to safely land a spaceship on Mars.
 To solve this I programmed a genetic algorithm.
 But first I had to create a physics simulation of the rockets trajectory.
 It took me several weeks to make it work and I still will have to optimize the algorithm's speed to crack all the tests :)